TeYuanLiu/teyuanliu.github.io/content/blog/kubernetes.md

 Prometheus is a metric processing framework that pulls metrics periodically from a service metric/exporter endpoint and stores them in its Time-Series DataBase (TSDB).

 We can deploy the kube-prometheus-stack helm chart as a starting point.
-It includes Prometheus, community-built Prometheus alerting rules, Grafana, and community-built Grafana dashboards.
+It includes Prometheus, Grafana, community-built Grafana dashboards, community-built Prometheus alerting rules, and Alertmanager.

-To start using it, we may create a ServiceMonitor manifest and set its release label to `prometheus` to register the metric endpoint to Prometheus.
+To start using it, we may create a `ServiceMonitor` manifest and set its release label to `prometheus` to register the metric endpoint to Prometheus.

 If an alerting rule is configured, Prometheus runs its PromQL query periodically to see if the alerting rule fires.
-If so, it pushes the alert event to downstream services like Alertmanager.
+If so, it pushes the alert event to a downstream service like Alertmanager.

 ### Grafana